Deadpool Movie Review – Friendly Neighborhood Merc With a Mouth

 Disclaimer – this review is filled with loads of pop references (exactly like in the movie) and comparisons to exhibit how Deadpool just flipped the F’in-super-hero genre on its head

-Ignore the headline, but I actually heard a mother ask her child if Deadpool was Spiderman, because of his costume – I’m thinking.
-No this isn’t one of Monk Sarcophagus’ indecipherable sarcastic ones, it actually happened.
+Ignore the headline, but I actually heard an anonymous mother ask her child if Deadpool was Spiderman… *birds chirping*… I’m thinking, it’s the costume… No this isn’t one of Movie Monk Sarcophagus’ indecipherable sarcastic ones.
+It actually happened.

-Also, speaking of neighbourhoods, I’m thinking, what’s cool about Deadpool is he actually lives in one, with a blind old lady for a room-mate… and travels in a cab.
-No X-mansion, Web-swinging, Bat-mobile or just flying to wherever the heck he pleases.
+Also, speaking of neighborhoods, I’m thinking, what’s cool about Deadpool is he actually lives in one.
+With a blind old lady for a room-mate.
+And he travels in a cab… No X-mansion, Web-swinging, Batmobile or just flying to wherever the heck he pleases.

 (“So, I’m thinking, he doesn’t save the world?”
 “NO MOM HE’S NOT SPIDERMAN!”)

 (I’m thinking you’d know what me and Deadpool have in common, if you’ve read my Walter Mitty review i.e. – at this point we’d both break away from the plot, to tell you to Google the 4th wall.
 But never trust the reader, I’m thinking, so…)

 (Jeeez!
 Thanks for helping with the clarity Google! *Sarcasm-intended*)

 In simpler words – He’s a super anti-hero that knows he’s part of a comic/movie, and keeps addressing his audience every now and then.
 I’m thinking, a perfect pop example of the 4th wall phenomenon is Frank Underwood from House of Cards.